TheAgentCompany/TheAgentCompany/workspaces/tasks/pm-check-backlog-update-issues/checkpoints.md

 ## Checkpoint 1 (2pts)

-Accessed the "Sprint - Frontend and Backend Enhancements" project on Plane
+Accessed the "Frontend and Backend Enhancements" project on Plane

 ## Checkpoint 2 (2pts)